dentarg/auth0-blog/_posts/2018-01-18-new-features-for-developing-angularjs-applications-part-1.markdown

 ## Bindings

-In a `.directive()`, the scope property allows us to define whether we want to isolate the `$scope` or inherit it, this has now become a sensible default to always make our Directives have isolate scope.
+In a `.directive()`, the scope property allows us to define whether we want to isolate the `$scope` or inherit it, this has now become a sensible default to always make our directives have isolated scope.
 So repeating ourselves each time just creates excess boilerplate.

 With the introduction of `bindToController`, we can explicitly define which properties we want to pass into our isolate scope and bind directly to the Controller.

 With the bindings property on `.component()` we can remove this boilerplate and simply define what we want to pass down to the component, under the assumption that the component will have an isolated scope.